MichaelBurge/michaelburge.github.io/_posts/2018-02-06-rokos-ransomware.markdown

 It's impossible to read a contract's code and reliably understand its behavior.
 Integer overflows, unexpected return values, recursive contract calls, foreign library self-destructs, etc. are all hard to spot just from reading the source code.
 Theorem provers can help, but frankly most vulnerabilities can be caught by asking "Did you try it?"

-I want to encourage a culture where people read the tests before they read the contract.
 My dream is that testing frameworks become so advanced that you can have confidence in the contract without reading any of its source code.
 Library authors might include unit tests, integration tests, static analysis, types, or even formal verification.

 Currently, Pyramid's testing support is limited to what convinced me that my own pre-order contract was safe to deploy.
 After I developed this contract and tested it in the simulator, I was happy to find zero contract errors during subsequent manual testing on a test chain.
 I did find 3 inconsistencies in the Web3 Javascript library that made me incorrectly believe there was a contract error, but ultimately my bytecode was deployed to the main Ethereum network unchanged.